-The majority of physicians who operate in clinics do not have access to ultrasound machines on-site.
-The mandatory ultrasound requirement will therefore require multiple appointments, likely at different locations.
-This has the potential to result in delays in administering Mifegymiso within the 7-week gestation period.
-In their April 2016 Medical Abortion guidelines, the Journal of Obstetrics and Gynaecology in Canada provides alternative means to confirm gestational age and rule out ectopic pregnancy when ultrasound is not available to the physician.
+The majority of health care providers who operate in clinics do not have access to ultrasound machines on-site.
+The mandatory ultrasound requirement therefore requires multiple appointments, likely at different locations.
+This has the potential to result in serious delays in administering Mifegymiso within the 7-week gestation period, especially in regions where ultrasound services are few and far between, only accessible in hospitals, have long wait lists, etc. In their April 2016 Medical Abortion guidelines, the Journal of Obstetrics and Gynaecology in Canada provided alternative means to confirm gestational age and rule out ectopic pregnancy when ultrasound is not available to the physician.
 The article notes that “in the absence of readily accessible ultrasound, gestational age can be estimated using last menstrual period (LMP), clinical history, and physical examination, in people who are certain of the date of their LMP.
 Ultrasound is needed when uncertainty remains.”

 “While Health Canada’s original Summary Basis of Decision included a requirement for physician supervising patient’s ingestion of the first dose of the Mifegymiso package, it has since eased this restriction.
 In Health Canada's own words: “In Canada, patients are not required to take either drug in front of their doctor.
 The product monograph is worded to allow physicians to determine what is best for the individual patient.
 'Under the supervision of' is intended to give the prescriber the option to observe directly, delegate to another staff or to direct the patient as appropriate."